dannybarash7/hw2_2024/README.md

 4. push

 HW1 will be submitted via Github.
-To securely update files from your machine by ssh authentication: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys
+To securely update files from your machine by SSH authentication: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys

 ### Json server